aws-ia/cfn-abi-crowdstrike-fcs/guide/content/terminologies.md

 * **CrowdStrike event bus:** The AWS event bus in CrowdStrike's environment for receiving events from EKS clusters and providing runtime protection data to CrowdStrike.
 * **ECR Registry Connections:** Integration that enables CrowdStrike to assess container images stored in Amazon Elastic Container Registry (ECR) for vulnerabilities and malware.
 * **EKS Protection:** Runtime security monitoring for Amazon Elastic Kubernetes Service clusters that detects suspicious activities and provides visibility into containerized workloads.
-* **Registration:** Enroll your AWS account ID with the CrowdStrike service to enable integrations across your AWS environment.
-* **Sensor Management:** Enable 1-click sensor deployment to quickly and easily deploy the Falcon sensor to your cloud workloads.
-Use the Deployment dashboard to discover unmanaged AWS hosts and unregistered AWS accounts and to kick start workflows to register your cloud accounts and automate sensor deployments.
 * **SSM Distributor:** Install the Falcon sensor on instances across your AWS accounts using AWS SSM State Manager Associations.

 **Next:** Choose [Cost and licenses](/costandlicenses/index.html).